modflowpy/flopy/DEVELOPER.md

 jupyter nbconvert --ClearOutputPreprocessor.enabled=True --inplace .docs/Notebooks/*.ipynb
 ```

-#### Adding a new Notebook to the documentation
+#### Adding a new notebook to the documentation

-* Notebooks must be included in the documentation to be rendered.
-Most Notebooks are referenced in the `.docs/notebooks.rst` file that sets up the [Examples Gallery](https://flopy.readthedocs.io/en/latest/notebooks.html).
+There are two kinds of notebooks: tutorials and examples.

+##### Adding a tutorial notebook

+If a notebook's name contains "tutorial", it will automatically be assigned to the [Tutorials](https://flopy.readthedocs.io/en/latest/tutorials.html) page in ReadTheDocs.
+Tutorials are grouped according to executable used, with binning based on whether the notebook name contains any of the following:

+- "mf6": MODFLOW 6
+- "mf" : MODFLOW 2005
+- "seawat": SEAWAT
+- none of the above: Miscellaneous

+Tutorial notebooks should aim to briefly demonstrate a basic FloPy feature.
+Most tutorial notebooks do not perform post-processing or generate visualizations, so tutorials are simply listed rather than rendered into a thumbnail gallery.

+##### Adding an example notebook

+If a notebook's name does not contain "tutorial", it is considered an example notebook.
+Example notebooks are more broadly scoped than tutorials, and typically include plots.

+To include the notebook in the [Examples gallery](https://flopy.readthedocs.io/en/latest/notebooks.html), the notebook developer must add the new notebook to a section of `.docs/notebooks.rst`.

-* Thumbnails for the [Examples Gallery](https://flopy.readthedocs.io/en/latest/notebooks.html) are generated automatically from the Notebook header (typically the first line, begining with a single '#'), and by default, the last plot generated.
-* Thumbnails can be customized to use any plot in the Notebook or an external image, as described [here](https://nbsphinx.readthedocs.io/en/0.9.1/subdir/gallery.html).
+Thumbnails for the examples gallery are generated automatically from the notebook header (typically the first line, begining with a single '#'), and by default, the last plot generated.
+Thumbnails can be customized to use any plot in the notebook, or an external image, as described [here](https://nbsphinx.readthedocs.io/en/0.9.1/subdir/gallery.html).

+**Note**: at least one visualization is recommended in order to provide a thumbnail for each example notebook.

 ## Tests